Before the Annual Meeting

 - Familiarize yourself with your presenters.
 You will introduce each presenter at the session.
-Don't forget t o download your presenter bios in your Speakers' Corner prior to departing for them meeting.
+Don't forget to download the presenter's bios in your Speakers' Corner prior to arriving at the meeting.

-- Please note: Presenters must be individual members of APHA and registered for the meeting.
+- Please note: All presenters must be individual members of APHA and registered for the meeting.

 - Arrive 10-15 minutes before the session starts to check equipment, make sure each presentation is loaded, meet presenters and resolve any last-minute issues.

 - Brief each presenter on how the session will be conducted, including when and how time warnings will be communicated.

 - Start on time!
 This is extremely important to ensure each presenter has her/his allotted time as well as having time for questions and answers.

 - At the start of each session, request that the audience silence their cell phones.